Guadalajara Expats Talk about Life in Mexico's Second Largest City

 Gloria and José Piña

-At 18, Gloria Piña moved from Guadalajara to California, where she later met and married José 22 years ago.
+At 18, his wife Gloria Piña moved from Guadalajara to California, where she later met and married José 22 years ago.

 Lake Chapala is Mexico’s largest lake.
 Its surrounding community contains a large expat contingent as well as attracting visitors from Guadalajara for week-end waterfront activities and its well-known spas and hot springs.

 A new autopista being built will shorten the travel time even more to Lake Chapala.
-The town and birth place of Tequila is another popular day trip from their city.
-These trips, among the many that can be taken over a week-end give the couple ample opportunities to meet and reunite with fellow expats in the area.
+The town and birth place of Tequila is another popular day trip from Guadalajara.
+These trips, among the many other that can be taken over a week-end give the couple ample opportunities to meet and reunite with fellow expats in the area.